InnerSourceCommons/InnerSourcePatterns/meta/innersource-spelling.md

 Recommended use:

+- “We use InnerSource in that repo.”
+- “We use InnerSource methods in that repo.”
-“We published the repository as InnerSource.” or
+- “We published the repository as InnerSource.”
-“We published the repository under an InnerSource license.”
+- “We published the repository under an InnerSource license.”

 Not so good:

-“We’re InnerSourcing that repo”
+- “We’re InnerSourcing that repo.”

 [opengl_1200]: https://web.archive.org/web/20180411080939/http://archive.oreilly.com/pub/a/oreilly/ask_tim/2000/opengl_1200.html
 [foreword_AdoptingInnerSource]: https://innersourcecommons.org/assets/files/AdoptingInnerSource.pdf